gracenng/gracenng/README.md

-### Hi there 👋 I'm Grace
+### Hi there 👋 I'm Grace 👩

   🌱 I'm a 2nd year Computer Engineering student at the UWaterloo.

-  🌱 I'm looking for Summer 2021 internships opportunities in cyber-security, backendo or mobile 👩🏻‍💻
+  🌱 I'm looking for Summer 2021 internships opportunities in cyber-security, backend or mobile 👩🏻‍💻

   🔭 Currently working on: